Vardhan1536/OCR-Model/README.md

 #### *2. Creating a Training Dataset:*
 - Since there is no pre-existing, structured dataset for
   ```

-## *App.js - Prototype Overview*

-The *App.js* is the user interface prototype for our project, hosted on *Streamlit*.
-It allows users to interact with the OCR model and chatbot.
-Key features include:

-- *Image Upload*: Users can upload marklist image files.
-- *JSON Preview & Download*: The app generates a JSON file from the image data, previews it, and allows users to download it.
-- *Chatbot Interaction*: Users can chat with the bot to ask questions and resolve queries.
-- *JSON Conversion*: The app provides options to convert the JSON file to Excel or CSV format.
-- *API Key Generation*: Users can generate an API key to access the model programmatically.
   ## *Structured Marklist Integration with RAG Model*

 We are integrating a *RAG (Retrieval-Augmented Generation)* model to convert unstructured student marklist images into a structured format.
 Here's the process: